DT Food/Textiles

 Key Stage 3

-Students will study one lesson a week being taught how to cook and apply the principles of nutrition and healthy eating.
+Students will study two lessons a fortnight being taught how to cook and apply the principles of nutrition and healthy eating.
 These lessons will develop skills that enables pupils to feed themselves and others affordably and well, now and in later life.

 Students will cook a variety of predominantly savoury dishes so that they are able to feed themselves and others a healthy and varied diet.
 They will become competent in a range of cooking techniques [for example, selecting and preparing ingredients; using utensils and electrical equipment; applying heat in different ways; using awareness of taste, texture and smell to decide how to season dishes and combine ingredients; adapting and using their own recipes.